 View Enbridge's natural gas pipeline system information.

-Enbridge Offshore Pipelines has interests in 13 transmission and gathering pipelines in five major pipeline corridors in Louisiana and Mississippi offshore waters.
-These pipelines include almost 1,500 miles (2,400 kilometres) of underwater pipe and offshore facilities and transport approximately 2.3 billion cubic feet per day.
+Enbridge Offshore Pipelines has interests in 11 transmission and gathering pipelines and one oil pipeline.
+These pipelines include almost 1,200 miles (1,900 kilometers) of underwater pipe and offshore facilities and transport approximately 6.4 billion cubic feet per day.